faznaimov/simpsons-classification/README.md

 ![Loss and Accuracy (Validation and Training) during training](images/loss.png)

 #### Classification evaluation
-The accuracy (f1-score) is really good : above 90 % for every character except Lisa.
+The accuracy (f1-score) is really good: above 90 % for every character except Lisa.
 The precision for Lisa is 82%.
 Maybe Lisa is mixed up with other characters.

 ![4 convolutional layers net](images/4cln.png)